Categories > Books > Harry Potter > A Horcrux’s Fate

 Harry could barely hear them.

-His breath came in stuttering gasps now, as though his lungs had forgotten how to draw air.
-Sweat clung to him like a second skin, his T-shirt soaked through.
+His breath came in stuttering gasps now, as if his lungs had forgotten how to draw air.
+Sweat clung to him like a second skin; his T-shirt soaked through.
 His head throbbed.
-His spine felt like it was being pulled apart.
+He felt a ripping sensation in his spine.

 The room spun.
 His vision dimmed at the edges.

-It felt as though something deep inside him was tearing apart.
+A force deep inside him was tearing apart.
 Not just once, but again and again.
-It felt like something inside him had latched on and would not let go.

 “Professor!”
-Ron’s voice cracked like a whip, rising above the ragged gasps and stifled sobs.
-“Please, do something!”
+Ron’s voice cracked, rising above the ragged gasps and stifled sobs.
+“Please do something!”

-Slughorn blinked like someone who had just been shaken awake.
+Slughorn blinked as if someone had just shaken him awake.
 His face had gone ashen beneath the soot, his usual joviality stripped bare.
 “A—A Calming Draught,” he stammered, blinking rapidly as if trying to convince himself.
-“It might… it might take the edge off.”
+“It could potentially take the edge off.”

 Mrs Weasley didn’t wait for further instruction.
-She spun round and darted to the cabinet near the fireplace, her slippers skidding across the rug.
+She spun around and darted to the cabinet near the fireplace, her slippers skidding across the rug.
 Glass bottles clinked as she fumbled through them, nearly knocking the lot to the floor.
-Her fingers found the right one, a slim glass phial with cloudy violet liquid, and she snatched it up with trembling hands.
+Her fingers found the right one, a slim crystal phial with cloudy violet liquid, and she snatched it up with trembling hands.

 “Harry, sweetheart—just a sip,” she murmured, already back at his side.
 “Please.
 Come on, love.”

-But Harry couldn’t hear her.
-Or if he could, the words didn’t make sense anymore.
+But Harry couldn’t make out her words.
+Or if he could, the language made little sense anymore.

 The screaming hadn’t stopped.
 He could still hear it in his own throat and ringing in his head.
 It felt like every part of him was on edge at once.
 His nerves jumped and fired and would not stop.